happybono/SonataSmooth/README.md

 -	**Musical Metadata** : Excel document properties and comments are dynamically set with musical phrases and filter info for a unique, playful touch.
 -	**Chart Generation** : A line chart is automatically created to compare all filter outputs visually.
 -	**Robust COM Cleanup** : All Excel interop objects are released and garbage collected to avoid memory leaks.
--   **Metadata Rows** : A1 Title, A3 label, A4 Radius, A5 Width, A6 Boundary, A7 Alpha Blend, A8 Polynomial (or N/A), A9 Derivative (or N/A).
-(Note : The "Generated" timestamp row is written in CSV export; it is not written as a worksheet row in Excel export.)
+-   **Metadata Rows** : A1 Title, A3 label, A4 Radius, A5 Width, A6 Boundary, A7 Alpha Blend, A8 Gaussian Sigma, A9 Polynomial (or N/A), A10 Derivative (or N/A).
 -   **Excel Built-in Document Properties set** : Title, Category, Author, Last Author, Keywords, Subject, Comments (random musical phrase + quartet Easter egg when exactly four methods are enabled).

+> [!Note]
+> The "Generated" timestamp row is written in CSV export; it is not written as a worksheet row in Excel export.

 #### Code Implementation
 Alpha metadata row :